MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-add-people.md

     ![XXX.](media/calling-start-call-4.JPG "XXX")

-    You'll see the tile for the first person you called on the right side of the video feed.
+    You'll see the tile for the first person you called to the right of the video feed.

 2. Select the **Participants** button to the right of the video feed to display a list of recent contacts.